dmwm/tutorials/environ/vm-setup.rst

 4. Log out

    Log out.
-You may optionally reboot the server, but it isn’t necessary.
+You may optionally reboot the server, but it isn't necessary.

    If you use SSH persistent connections, be sure to terminate the master connection before logging in again.
-The commands in *step 3* modify users and groups, and it’s important they apply when you execute the next steps.
+The commands in *step 3* modify users and groups, and it's important they apply when you execute the next steps.
 This requires completely new log-in, and using persistent SSH connections may cause you to use cached credentials.